okteto/charts/tensorflow-notebook/README.md

 ## Prerequisites

 - Kubernetes cluster v1.8+

 ## Chart Details

-This chart will deploy the followings:
+This chart will deploy the following:

 - Jupyter Notebook with TensorFlow
 - Tensorboard